 Haunted Stories of the Sea:

 This is where my intro will make more sense.
 Late at night on the lido deck, gather around the virtual campfire displayed on the funnel vision (outdoor movie screen, located by the Mickey pool) to hear scary stories told by an old sea captain.
-I love all things scary, but I was prepared for the stories to be rather mild, being that this was a Disney Cruise.
+I love all things scary, but I was prepared for the stories to be rather mild, being that this was a Disney Halloween.
 However, I was pleasantly surprised see that the stories were quite spooky.
-This was made even spookier as you gaze out at the dark sea.
+Gazing out at a dark sea, made things even spookier.
 I felt it was a very balanced activity, scary enough that even my tween nephew enjoyed it, but fun enough that it wasn’t too scary for my little kids either, but then again they have me for a mama aka lover off all things Halloween.
 Let’s just say my kids have seen worse.

 That’s A Wrap!

-If you love Halloween, if you love Disney, if you have kids, and even if you don’t have kids, I am pretty confident you will love how Disney does Halloween on the High Seas.
+If you love Halloween, love Disney, and have kids (or not), I am pretty confident you will love Disney Halloween on the High Seas.
 Like everything Disney does, every detail is well thought out and for the time you are away sailing you are transported into a Halloween fantasy world.
 As someone who likes to stretch the scares all month long, this will definitely be a new tradition in my family.
+Hope you enjoyed this Halloween on the High Seas review.
 Happy Halloween!

 Have you ever been on a themed cruise?
 Did you like it?